paulerlic/medical-marijuana-group/README.md

 * High computational power and cost to train due to complex data models running on multiple expensive GPUs and machines
 * Highly complex and esoteric given no standard theory
 * Difficult to comprehend and interpret results given black box nature
+* Prone to overfitting

 #### Benefits of the Deep Learning Neural Network
 * Ability to learn independently in real-time
-* The neural network is flexible and can be applied to multiple data types and current and future applications
+* Flexible and can be applied to multiple data types and current and future applications
 * Features automatically deduced/optimally tuned for desired result so outputs not limited to provided inputs
 * Features not required to be extracted in advance
 * Data stored in neural network itself rather than a database